-- The guestion paper will have ten questions.
-Each question is set for 20 marks. - 2.
+The question paper will have ten questions.
+Each question is set for 20 marks.
+Marks scored shall be proportionally reduced to 50 marks

 There will be 2 questions from each module.
 Each of the two questions under a module (with a maximum of 3 subquestions), should have a mix of topics under that module.